cisco-open/camblet/site/docs/src/content/docs/start/quickstart.md

 echo         ClusterIP   10.43.14.8   <none>        80/TCP    2d17h
 ```

-The intersting part is the echo service cluster ip and the ports, this should be places into a service discovery file.
+The interesting part is the echo service cluster IP and the ports; these should be placed into a service discovery file.

 ```sh
 echo -e "- addresses:\n  - address: 10.43.14.8\n    port: 80\n  labels:\n    app:label: echo-server" | sudo tee /etc/camblet/services/services.yaml
 ```

-With this in place let's check if it fixed the error.
-To do that exec once again into the alpine container using, then use cURL for connection.
+With this in place, let's check if it fixed the error.
+To do that, execute once again into the Alpine container using, then use cURL for connection.

 ```sh
 kubectl exec -it alpine sh